Andreas-Garcia/audiometa/README.md

 isort audio_metadata/
 ```

+### Commit Message Conventions

+This project follows conventional commit message format.
+Use these prefixes:

+- `feat:` - New features
+- `fix:` - Bug fixes
+- `fix(test):` - Fixing a bug in a test
+- `test:` - General test update/fix
+- `refactor:` - Code refactoring
+- `chore:` - Non-functional maintenance
+- `chore(test):` - Maintenance related to tests (rare)
+- `docs:` - Documentation changes
+- `style:` - Formatting changes
+- `perf:` - Performance improvements

+**Note**: As of 2025 Oct.
+8th, we updated our commit message conventions for test-related changes.
+Previous commits may use older conventions, but going forward we use the prefixes listed above.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.